Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 - `init`: Called when the command is loaded.
 Intended for configuration of command options, arguments, and help text.
 - `before`: Run once before handling individual workspaces.
-- `each`: Run once for each workspaces.
+- `each`: Run once for each workspace in order of interdependency ( dependencies before dependents).
-- `after`: Rune once after handling individual workspaces.
+- `after`: Run once after handling individual workspaces.
+- `cleanup`: Run once after handling all workspaces.
+Intended for synchronous cleanup of temporary files.

 ### Hook Contexts